Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 encountered a "toy" VHDL implementation of a CPU in electrical and computer engineering (ECE) 410, our digital logic design course.
-Our initial idea was to run the compiled program written in our esoteric programming language on an ESP-32 C3 MCU[@esp32].
+Our initial idea was to run the compiled program written in our esoteric programming language on an ESP-32 C3 microcontroller unit (MCU)[@esp32].
 However, we are required to have a hardware aspect to our project.

 Because of this, we decided to implement a RISC-V CPU ourselves with a custom CPU instruction to showcase the extensibility of RISC-V. Implementing the CPU in